Colorful image of the word word

 ― Albert Camus

-Fully knowing yourself and coming to a fuller consciousness happens through living life, and through honest self reflection and self appraisal which can happen only in context of relationship with other.
+Fully knowing yourself and achieving a fuller consciousness happen through living life and through honest self-reflection and self-appraisal, which can only occur in the context of a relationship with others.
 If we do it alone, we stay stuck because we can’t see our blind spots.
 Meditation and mindfulness is a great start and an essential tool.
-But it doesn’t fully illuminate all parts of ourselves like being in a therapeutic relationship with a trusted mentor guide, therapist, or friend.
+But it doesn’t fully illuminate all parts of ourselves like being in a therapeutic relationship with a trusted mentor, guide, therapist, or friend.

 So, don’t just settle for coping while adding more and more self-care to your busy schedule, especially if you then don’t get it done and beat yourself up about it.
-Healthy coping and self care routines are a great start and necessary foundation, but eventually you’ll need to get off the treadmill and carve out the time to truly know yourself in your shadow and in your brilliance.
+Healthy coping and self-care routines are a great start and necessary foundation, but eventually you’ll need to get off the treadmill and carve out the time to truly know yourself in your shadow and in your brilliance.
 And then you will be free to thrive in the world, no matter what challenges are thrown at you.

 Chuck Hancock, M.Ed, LPC is a Licensed Professional Counselor in the state of CO.
 He has completed comprehensive training in the Hakomi Method of Experiential Psychotherapy, a mindfulness mind-body centered approach.
 Chuck guides individuals and groups in self-exploration providing them with insight and tools for change.
 He also incorporates nature as a therapy tool to help shift perspective and inspire new patterns.